fibricheck/javascript-sdk/examples.md

 ## Camera SDK component to make a measurement

-Example showing how to hook the `react-native-camera-sdk` up with `javascript-sdk` to post the data returned from the camera to the backend
+You can use the `RNFibriCheckView` exported from the  `@fibricheck/react-native-camera-sdk` package to perform a measurement and hook up `sdk.postMeasurement` to post the data returned from the camera to the backend in the `onMeasurementProcessed` event.

 ```typescript
 import client from '@fibricheck/javascript-sdk';